heykiditsaaron/coffer-minecraft/docs/CHARTER_AND_ROADMAP.md

 Truth, refusal semantics, and execution discipline are defined by the Law, the Adapter Contract, and the Chronicles.

+Phase sequencing may be intentionally paused when new architectural truth emerges.

 This document is a map — not the terrain.